jeasx/jeasx-quickstart/README.md

 ## Deployment

-You can deploy the project either via a node server (use `npm start`) or in a serverless environment.
+You can deploy the project either as node server (use `npm start`, see Dockerfile) or in a serverless environment.
 The serverless configuration for deploying to [Vercel](https://vercel.com/) is already included.